OronNadiv/drnadiv.com/content/blog/template01/index.md

 # Yoga, Pilates, and Mindfulness for Kids and Teens

+I enjoy talking with families about the myriad benefits of yoga, mindfulness and pilates.
 ## Mindfulness

-My patients often report that they feel stressed and anxious.
-In addition to providing a referral for psychotherapy as needed, I always suggest that kids check out mindfulness meditation.

-Meditation is accessible to everyone, you can do it anywhere, and it has been shown to be helpful for a wide range of health issues.
+Mindfulness meditation is accessible to everyone, you can do it anywhere, and it has been shown to be helpful for a wide range of health issues.
 The [Child Mind Institute](https://childmind.org/article/the-power-of-mindfulness/) is an outstanding source of psychotherapy resources for families.

 Kaiser offers free access to the mindfulness app, [Calm](https://healthy.kaiserpermanente.org/northern-california/health-wellness/mental-health/tools-resources/digital), and I recommend this often to children and teens who are feeling anxious.